Nukkit/Nukkit/README.md

 	You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-__Teyviat, a Server Software For Minecraft: Pocket Edition written in Java focused on 0.15.10__
+__Teyviat, a Server Software For Minecraft: Pocket Edition 0.15.10 written in Java__

 ## DO NOT USE IT, VERY UNSTABLE!